A therapist came to us last month. She wasn't looking for a website redesign. She was looking for a way to stop bleeding money.

 Her cost for the website? $0.

-When we showed her the new dashboard—when she saw that her processing fees had dropped from 8% to 1%—she started crying.
+When we showed her the new dashboard—when she saw that her monthly software costs had dropped by over $1,000/month—she started crying.

 Not sad tears.
 Relief tears.
 "I didn't know this was possible" tears.